gersteinlab/shiny-dim-reduction/README.md

 * Select customized startup, MDI, plain text help, no start menu folder.
 * Keep the defaults for additional tasks.

-It is possible to customize your home and library locations in R:
+You can customize your home / library locations with the environmental variables "HOME", "R_LIBS_USER":

-* <b>Windows:</b> Go to your environment variables ("env" in search) and set "HOME", "R_LIBS_USER" under "System Variables".
+* <b>Windows:</b> Go to your environment variables ("env" in search) under "System Variables".
 * <b>MacOS / Linux:</b> Edit your environment variables through your shell's ".bashrc" file.

 <a name="running-app-code"/>